syn2cat/CryptoMessageInABottle/ActivityInstructions.md

+# Running the expo booth
+For the different exercises, see below descriptions for different age ranges.
+## Setup
+Idea is to have 5 stations, mapping somewhat the history and complexitiy of cryptography

+1) Scytale
+  A standing neon tube with a paper wrapped around half of the paper not wrapped showing gibberish.
+On the table several rods/tubes with different diameters.
+This is the teaser to get people interested.
+Show an encrypted image by rolling it onto a tube.
+Give people strips of paper to roll themselves around and then wrrite a message.

+2) Pigpen/Masonic
+  Worksheets on the table, poster on the wall.
+Explain how letters become symbols and how to reverse.
+Make them decode the word.
+Make them create a secret message to be decoded by the next person.
+Give them the previous person's message to decode.

+3) Ceasar
+  Tell about Julius Caeser, roman emperor (for Kids, mention Asterix) how he coordinates the troups.
+Explain the encryption and that decryption goes in the other direction.
+Make them decode the word.
+Stop them decoding second word, the code/key is not known.
+Introduction to the concept of key.
+SHow how to find the key (break the code) with the cryptodrum.

+4) Vigenere
+  The key becomes now a word.
+Make visitors write a small sentence and chose a keyword (password).
+Then encrypt with 2 rules to help find the letters on the matrix.
+If there are 2 people, make them exchange the messages.
+Then decrypt.

+5) Asymmetric keys
+  Explain that sharing a password overseas is impractical.
+Introduce to one way function and the one way lock.
+Make people lock/unlock the cylinders when demonstrating.

 # Age Group 1 (7-9 years old)
 ## Substitution Ciphers Simplified
 *(white board/ flipchart, stick-it notes, cipher ruler prototype, cipher wheel, cardboard / paper plates, scissors, rulers and protractors, pins)*